matthijskooijman/arduino-lmic/README.md

 the distribution files.
 The Arduino environment doesn't give us a better way to do this.

+Unlike other ports of the LMIC code, in this port, you should not edit `src/lmic/config.h` to configure this package.

 The following configuration variables are available.

 ### Selecting the LoRaWAN Region Configuration